Doctor of Arts (D.A.) in Biology

 Is a D.A. degree appropriate for teaching in two-year as well as four-year colleges?

 Yes.
-The degree is highly individualized, and the manner in which you fulfill the degree requirements can be tailored to your career goals.
+The degree is highly individualized, and how you fulfill the degree requirements can be tailored to your career goals.
 D.A.s currently hold positions at both types of institutions.

 How long will it take to earn my D.A. degree?